Available in Classic and VPC

 Log in from Kubernetes

-The following describes how to log in to an endpoint from Kubernetes.
+To log in to an endpoint from Kubernetes, follow these steps:

-• Endpoint: Check Public endpoint or Private endpoint from the details page of the registry.
+- Endpoint: Check Public endpoint or Private endpoint on the registry details interface.

-• Account ID: Check the Access Key of the API authentication key.
+- Account ID: Check the Access Key ID of the API authentication key.

 $ kubectl create secret docker-registry regcred --docker-server=<registry-end-point> --docker-username=<access-key-id> --docker-password=<secret-key> --docker-email=<your-email>